sabernabil12/teleport-job-worker/docs/design-doc.md

 - **Job Management**: Maintains a map of job UUIDs to process handles and metadata.
 Uses atomic UUID generation to avoid race conditions in concurrent job creation.
 - **Process Management**: Each job creates a child process using `exec.Command()`.
 - **Process Reaping**: For every job, a dedicated goroutine calls `Cmd.Wait()` as soon as the process exits, ensuring all child processes are properly reaped and no zombies remain.
-- **Output Streaming**: Implements Direct Pipe with Multiplexing architecture (see [Output Streaming Architecture](#output-streaming-architecture) for detailed technical implementation).
+- **Output Streaming**: Implements Direct Pipe with Broadcast architecture (see [Output Streaming Architecture](#output-streaming-architecture) for detailed technical implementation).
 Uses `os.Pipe` to capture stdout and stderr from child processes.
-Both stdout and stderr are combined into a single output channel that streams raw bytes without assumptions about content type (text/binary).
-Output is buffered in channels (100-item buffer per job) and can be streamed to multiple clients from the start.
-Output is captured using goroutines that read from process pipes and write to channels, enabling real-time streaming without polling or busy-waiting.
+Both stdout and stderr are combined into a single broadcast stream that sends raw bytes to all connected clients without assumptions about content type (text/binary).
+Each client gets their own dedicated channel, ensuring no data stealing between clients.
+Output is captured using two goroutines that read from process pipes (stdout and stderr) and broadcast to all client channels, enabling real-time streaming without polling or busy-waiting.
 The capture starts immediately when the process begins, ensuring no output is lost.
 - **Concurrency**: Uses goroutines and channels for process management and output streaming.

 ### API Server

 - **gRPC**: Exposes job management APIs.
 - **TLS**: Configured with strong cipher suites, client cert verification, and secure key storage.
-- **Authorization**: Implements a simple authorization scheme by checking the client certificate subject against an allowlist before allowing access to any API.
-Only clients whose certificate subject matches an entry in the allowlist are permitted to use the API.
+- **Hardcoded Authentication**: Client certificate subjects are validated against hardcoded allowlist before allowing access to any API.
+- **Command-based Authorization**: Users are restricted to specific allowed commands based on their identity.
+Authorization logic is separated into `auth.go` for better code organization.
+Multiple user profiles are supported:
+  - **Admin Profile** (`CN=admin`): Full system access including `ps`, `top`, `df`, `du`, `who`, `w`.
+  - **Developer Profile** (`CN=developer`): Development tools access including `git`, `go`, `make`.
+  - **Read-only Profile** (`CN=readonly`): Limited to basic read operations like `echo`, `ls`, `cat`, `head`, `tail`.
+  - **Default Profile**: Safe commands for users not explicitly configured.

 ### CLI